Cedrickogb/MusicHopper/README.md

 # MusicHopper
-This is a web music player based on spotify api
+This is a web music player based local device music